 Advantages and Disadvantages of Flexography

-- Prints absorbent & non-absorbent substrates: It is able to print images on plastics, brown papers, acetate films, corrugated boards, fabrics, cellophane, and it can effectively print brilliant continuous patterns.
+- Prints absorbent & non-absorbent substrates: It is able to print images on plastics, brown papers, acetate films, corrugated boards, fabrics, cellophane, and it can effectively print brilliant continuous patterns at a high quality.

-- Utilizes a wide variety of inks: It can apply water-based inks, UV curable inks, and solvent inks, all of which are incredibly fast-drying.
+- Utilizes a wide variety of inks: It can apply water-based inks, UV curable inks, and solvent inks, all of which are incredibly fast-drying making it sustainable and time saving.

 - The process is highly flexible: The process is capable of printing millions of impressions and can cater to a tremendous range of cylinder repeat lengths to accommodate customer specifications.